+Argentina has partially complied with the commitment to support for open, transparent, inclusive, predictable, and non-discriminatory, rules-based agricultural trade based on World Trade Organization (WTO) rules.
 Argentina took action, violating the WTO rules in the area of the Agreement on Agriculture regarding domestic producers support measures.